-Here in Olympic National Park, spotted owls found a stronghold against the habitat loss steadily encroaching on their territory.
-But the range expansion of more aggressive barred owls has now displaced spotted owls from most of these protected forests.
+In Olympic National Park, spotted owls found a stronghold against the habitat loss steadily encroaching on their territory.
+But the range expansion of more aggressive barred owls displaced spotted owls from most of these protected forests.
 If these trends continue, it is likely spotted owls will soon disappear from this part of their range.
 Only time will reveal if the spotted owl's haunting call will continue to echo among the park's ancient trees, a small voice for

 Hikes Around Dosewallips(Road washout adds 6.5 miles to trail mileages below.)

 Terrace Loop: An easy 1.2-mile loop winds through forested terraces above the Dosewallips River—elevation gain is roughly 200 feet.

 Lake Constance: This very steep climbing route is difficult (see text to right) and is not recommended for children.

 Constance Pass: Hike 7.5 miles, with 3,368-foot elevation gain one way to the pass.
 This is a strenuous climb into Olympic's high country.

 West Fork Dosewallips: Follow 10.5 miles to Anderson Pass, climbing 2,864-feet in elevation from lowland forest to mountain meadows.